Site Map | Contact | Directory

 Fax: (206) 296-6266

-To indicate your interest in PhysFest, please fill out the Interest Form.
-Participants must also apply for admission to Seattle University by January 15th, 2013.
-We will select invitiees from those who have completed both the interest form and their SU admissions application after that time.
+To indicate your interest in PhysFest, please fill out the interest form which will be available in Fall 2014.
+Participants must also apply for admission to Seattle University by January 15th, 2015.
+We will select invitees from those who have completed both the interest form and their SU admissions application after that time.
 (An invitation to participate in PhysFest does not necessarily imply admission to Seattle University.)

 Friday evening, participants will meet their student hosts, then enjoy a reception and dinner with the physics faculty and students followed by a brief orientation and tour of the physics department and facilities.
 Saturday is a packed day of physics activities featuring six to eight experiments across a variety of subjects, with breakfast, lunch, and snacks provided.
 The official workshop ends around 4:45 pm, but participants may arrange to stay with their host student an extra night to explore the rich cultural and social experiences offered in this Pacific-rim city.